Fresh Sweet Corn Soup Recipe with Kefir

 - Stir in kefir, reserved corn kernels and chives.
 Season with additional salt to taste.

-- Serve immediately or chill at least 2 hours for a cold soup.
+- Serve immediately with a side of warm, crusty bread or chill at least 2 hours for a cold soup.

 Notes

-Love this recipe?
-Get more or my unique, aphrodisiac recipes.
+Love this soup recipe?
+Get more of my unique, aphrodisiac recipes.
 Order your copy of Romancing the Stove from Amazon:

 Can’t wait to try this one!
 Sounds so good… and I love anything with Kefir in it. ;)